Overview of security in Office 2013

 Microsoft account activities

 Users can also log on to third-party cloud services after they sign in by using a Microsoft account.
-For example, if they sign in to LinkedIn or Facebook, the connection will roam with that identity.
+For example, if they sign in to Facebook, the connection will roam with that identity.

 Use Group Policy settings to control desktops configurations